Auction Proceeds Implementing Legislation

 Senate Bill 535 (De León, Chapter 830, Statutes of 2012)

-SB 535 requires the California Environmental Protection Agency to identify disadvantaged communities for investment opportunities.
+SB 535 requires the California Environmental Protection Agency to identify disadvantaged communities for investment opportunities and requires ARB to provide guidance on maximizing benefits to the identified disadvantaged communities.
 SB 535 allocates 25 percent of the proceeds to benefit disadvantaged communities and at least 10 percent of the proceeds expended for projects located within those communities.

 Senate Bill 862 (Senate Budget and Fiscal Review Committee, Chapter 36, Statutes of 2014)